wkim7015/Back_up_0.1/README.md

 Problems:

+incompleted version of log-writing format : will be patched next version.

+Solved:

 it cannot perform over the same folders again. > By using hour units, it can be repeated with a delay of second.

-incompleted version of log-writing format : will be patched next version.